Be A Rescue’s Angel

 - People who have patience, flexibility, a sension of humor & realistic expectations for themselves & the animal.

 It's raining kittens, everywhere!
 Here is an overview of Kitten 101 to provide the basics if you adopt or find kittens to help them thrive.
 There are so many resources online too with in depth details.
-Found kittens should be seen by a vet to ensure they are...
+Debbie Henry, director of Animal Angel Aid, is a big advocate...